 - In October 2016, PCA started to populate its Russian Pollock Sustainability website with information required.
 In particular, the page on stock status now contains 2015 stock assessment data for all pollock fishery areas, including biomass estimates for SOO, WBS, and Navarinsky stocks.

 - A certification pre-assessment of Pacific cod and Pacific halibut longline fisheries in the West Bering Sea was conducted from 3 to 5 October 2016.
 This is the first step in the full certification assessment process started by the Russian Longline Fishing Association in April 2016.
-I total, in the certification area members of the Association annually harvest about 25 thousand tons of Pacific cod, halibuts and other species.
+In total, in the certification area members of the Association annually harvest about 25 thousand metric tons of Pacific cod, halibuts, and other species.

 - As of 1 October 2016, the Longline Fishing Association has assumed full responsibility for the FIP implementation including, in particular, publication of FIP public reports.
-Previous FIP reports are available via the FIP archive section on SFP.org.
+Previous FIP reports are available via the FIP archive section on this website.

 Project Contact: If you would like more information about the Supplier Roundtable, please contact SFP.